yogeshvar/CourseNotes/README.md

 - Docker
 - Kubertenes

 Few topics are organized into a separate folder, with code examples included.
 To get started, simply navigate to the folder for the topic you wish to review the code examples provided.
+These notes were taken during a corporate training course structured by [Tektutor](https://github.com/tektutor) at [Amdocs](https://www.amdocs.com), Pune.
+The course covered various topics related to the subject and these notes serve as a quick reference for the concepts learned during the training.
+Please note that these notes were created for personal use and may not necessarily cover all the topics taught in the course.

 ## <u><i>BDD Test</i></u>: